disc99/hogan/README.md

 ```

 ### Feature: expect (@Beta)
-Assert to the table according to the definition.
+Assert to the table according to the definition.<br>
 And undefined columns will be ignored.

 ```groovy